LeeC0X/UMGCbootcamp/Howthewebworksexercise/Howthewebworksexercise/README.md

 - **What is DNS?**

-    Domain Name System, is a system witch takes URLs's name and converts them into IP addresses.
+    Domain Name System, is a system which takes URLs's name and converts them into IP addresses.

 - **What is a query string?**